Blog

 That is why a simple answer like "cold brew has more caffeine" or "espresso has more caffeine" is incomplete.
 Espresso has more caffeine density.
 Cold brew can have more total caffeine.

-Taste, Body And Strength
+Taste, Body and Strength

 Cold brew usually tastes smooth, mellow, rounded and low-sharpness.
 Espresso tastes more concentrated, aromatic and immediate.
 Both can be strong, but they express strength differently.